BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 - structured binding support (tuple_size, get)

-the standard array has publicly accessable internal C-array, but using it directly is undefined behavior.
+the standard array has publicly accessible internal C-array, but using it directly is undefined behavior.
 ```cpp
 #include <cstdint>
 #include <fmt/format.h>